The Crystal Caves

 © WorldThe Crystal Caves, with kind permission.

-Of course there are Australian opals and the North Queenslands own Blue Topaz on display and sold.
-If the prices are true wholesale prices, as they tell, we can not confirm.
+Of course, there are Australian opals and the North Queenslands own Blue Topaz on display and sold.
+If the prices are true wholesale prices, as they tell.
+We cannot confirm this claim.
 Smile

-The Crystal Caves is owned by René Boissevain and his wife Nelleke, who traveled the world since 1963 and collected many spectacular items.
-For European visitor, their mineral museum De Oude Aarde (The Old Earth) in Giethoorn, Netherlands may be a nice alternative.
+The Crystal Caves is owned by René Boissevain and his wife Nelleke, who've travelled the world since 1963 and collected many spectacular items.
+For European visitors, their mineral museum De Oude Aarde (The Old Earth) in Giethoorn, Netherlands may be a nice alternative.